apache/calcite/site/_docs/howto.md

 Before you start:

+* Send an email to [dev@calcite.apache.org](mailto:dev@calcite.apache.org) notifying that RC build process is starting and therefore `master` branch is in code freeze until further notice.
 * Set up signing keys as described above.
 * Make sure you are using JDK 8 (not 9 or 10).
+* Make sure `master` branch and `site` branch are in sync, i.e. there is no commit on `site` that has not been applied also to `master`.
+  This can be achieved by doing `git switch site && git rebase --empty=drop master && git switch master && git reset --hard site`.
 * Check that `README` and `site/_docs/howto.md` have the correct version number.
 * Check that `NOTICE` has the current copyright year.
 * Check that `calcite.version` has the proper value in `/gradle.properties`.